Lots of HTML, JS and/or CSS errors force IE8 to switch to compatibility view

 Since Benni Mack will be in charge as the leader of the developer unit there, maybe he can say something about it.
 So could you assign this one to him and switch it to "feedback" please?

-#7 Updated by Maik Matthias over 9 years ago
+#7 Updated by Maik Matthias almost 10 years ago

 I can confirm this behaviour with the 4.3.0 release.
 IE8 often switches into compatibiltiy mode that forces immediate user logout.
 This happens by opening some flexforms or popups.
 A reproducable example: Try to open the browser popup under "templates" -> "include basic templates".